Understanding and Navigating Emotions

 2. Emotions

-Emotions are immediate, automatic responses to stimuli.
-They are often tied to survival instincts and occur before conscious thought.
+Emotions are immediate, often automatic physiological responses to stimuli.
+They typically arise before conscious thought and are closely tied to our survival mechanisms.

 3. Affect

-Affect is the broader term that includes emotions and mood.
-While emotions are short-lived, affective states like mood can last much longer.
+Affect encompasses the broader spectrum that includes both emotions and moods.
+While emotions tend to be acute and short-lived, affective states can persist for extended periods.

 Managing Emotions: Moving from Reactivity to Response